openFrameworks for Raspberry Pi! #piday #raspberrypi @Raspberry_Pi

 We have started to hear lots of exciting news from those pitching in to help the development of openFrameworks for Raspberry Pi — now’s a great time to dive in and join this project!

-man screento learn more.
+You are now entering the world of embedded linux development.
+You’ll be using mostly bash scripts, gcc, and your preferred commandline Text Editor.
+It this world screen is your friend, from bash type man screen to learn more.
 If you are completely new to the idea of doing linux development from a command line and have no idea what a commandline Text Editor is, you’re in luck we’ll show you how to get started and point you in the right direction to learn more.
 Note: If you are a seasoned vet and use vim+regX to refactor your code move along to Installing dependencies and Compiling the openFrameworks Core.

 Stop breadboarding and soldering – start making immediately!
 Adafruit’s Circuit Playground is jam-packed with LEDs, sensors, buttons, alligator clip pads and more.
 Build projects with Circuit Playground in a few minutes with the drag-and-drop MakeCode programming site, learn computer science using the CS Discoveries class on code.org, jump into CircuitPython to learn Python and hardware together, TinyGO, or even use the Arduino IDE.
 Circuit Playground Express is the newest and best Circuit Playground board, with support for CircuitPython, MakeCode, and Arduino.
 It has a powerful processor, 10 NeoPixels, mini speaker, InfraRed receive and transmit, two buttons, a switch, 14 alligator clip pads, and lots of sensors: capacitive touch, IR proximity, temperature, light, motion and sound.
 A whole wide world of electronics and coding is waiting for you, and it fits in the palm of your hand.